 | ID Hospital | Comprehensive plastic surgery, skin care | Requires multiple comprehensive treatments | Sancheng-dong, Jiangnan District |

-| BK Plastic Surgery | Fiber lifting and neck tightening treatments | Skincare for over 40-year-olds | Nonhyeon-dong, Jiangnan District |
+| BK Plastic Surgery | Thread lifting and facelift procedures | Skincare for over 40-year-olds | Nonhyeon-dong, Jiangnan District |

-| WCL Dermatology | Laser treatments for acne scars | Problems with the skin | Sinsa-dong, Jiangnan District |
+| WCL Dermatology | Laser treatment for acne scars | Problems with the skin | Sinsha-dong, Jiangnan District |

 3.2 Mid-range price range (2–5 million KRW per treatment)